 - In this strip of The Order of the Stick, Elan mutters this as they all leave Durkon behind paralyzed on the ground.

 - The last panel of this edition of The Wotch, with the owner of a local magical bookstore who was wounded in a previous strip and left behind.

 - Annie silencing Reynardine in Gunnerkrigg Court.
-While it had some disastrous consequences, it was played for laughs a few pages later.
+While it had some disastrous consequences, it was played for laughs a few chapters later.

-- This strip◊ in the Magical Girl Lyrical Nanoha R'r Fan Web Comic by Entropy Max, which lampshades the tendency of Zafira getting ignored by both the writers and the fandom.
+- Entropy Max: This strip◊ in the Magical Girl Lyrical Nanoha R'r Fan Webcomic by Entropy Max, which lampshades the tendency of Zafira getting ignored by both the writers and the fandom.